No longer driven by conflict, Colombians vote for president

 In the final days before the vote, Petro accused officials of failing to address a voting software glitch that he said could lead to fraud.

-Aside from the economy, both Petro and Duque differ on the peace accord, which has been slow to implement and remains controversial among many Colombians who believe it granted overly generous terms to demobilized guerrillas.
+Aside from the economy, Petro and Duque differ on the peace accord, which has been slow to be implemented and remains controversial among many Colombians who believe it granted overly generous terms to demobilized guerrillas.
 Petro supports the accord while Duque has said it needs "correcting."

-With Colombia's political polls notoriously off, there's still room for an upset with candidates like former Medellin mayor Sergio Fajardo and former Vice President German Vargas Lleras trailing close behind.
+With Colombia's political polls notoriously unreliable, there's still room for an upset with candidates like former Medellin Mayor Sergio Fajardo and former Vice President German Vargas Lleras trailing close behind.

 Fajardo, who is credited with Medellin's transformation from a hotbed of crime into a growing tourist destination, has run on a platform of rooting out corruption and boosting social programs.
 Vargas Lleras is pledging to create more than 1 million new jobs.